DerekD624/WHSTechNotes/journal.md

 The interigation of artifical intelligence and machine learning will enable more sophisticated analyses of market trends, allowing Real Estate professionals to anticipate shifts in buyer behaviour and property values with greater accuracy.

+# November 18, 2024
+Prompt: Reflect on how technology has changed the way we grow, distribute, and purchase food.
+In what ways does technology make food more affordable and accessible during the holiday season?
+Are there any negative effects of relying on technology for our food supply?
+Write a paragraph explaining your thoughts with examples.

+Technology has significally transformed the landscape of purschasing and accessing food, partically during the holiday season, by enchancing convenience and affordability.